 - Research needs that the field should address to understand and increase the impact of financial coaching on people’s lives

 At the CFPB, we work to support financial coaching and expand access to financial coaching services to people across the country.
-Since 2015, we have placed financial coaches in community organizations that serve veterans transitioning to civilian life and economically vulnerable people through our Financial Coaching Initiative.
-We have also commissioned research to better understand the impact of financial coaching on people’s lives.
+From April 2015 to March 2019, we placed financial coaches in community organizations that serve veterans transitioning to civilian life and economically vulnerable people through our Financial Coaching Initiative.
+We also commissioned research to better understand the impact of financial coaching on people’s lives.
 Research shows that financial coaching services improve financial well-being for clients.
 Some of the benefits of financial coaching include:

 - Increased deposits, savings, and credit scores